-- □ Auditing Standard No. 18, Related Parties - Reorganization of PCAOB Auditing Standards - Staff Consultation Paper, Auditing Accounting Estimates and Fair Value Measurements - □ Staff Audit Practice Alert No. 12 - Going Concern - Other Active PCAOB Standard-Setting Projects - Economic Analysis in PCAOB Standard Setting
+- Auditing Standard No. 18, Related Parties - Reorganization of PCAOB Auditing Standards - Staff Consultation Paper, Auditing Accounting Estimates and Fair Value Measurements - Staff Audit Practice Alert No. 12, Matters Related to Auditing Revenue in an Audit of Financial Statements - Going Concern - Other Active PCAOB Standard-Setting Projects

-Auditing Standard No. 18, Related Parties
+AS No. 18, Related Parties

-- On June 10, 2014, the Board adopted Auditing Standard No. 18, Related Parties, amendments regarding significant unusual transactions, and other amendments to PCAOB auditing standards - □ The standard and amendments address: - Evaluating a company's identification of, accounting for, and disclosure of, relationships and transactions between the company and its related parties - Identifying and evaluating a company's significant unusual transactions - Obtaining an understanding of a company's financial relationships and transactions with its executive officers, as part of the auditor's risk assessment process
+- On June 10, 2014, the Board adopted Auditing Standard No. 18, Related Parties, amendments regarding significant unusual transactions, and other amendments to PCAOB auditing standards - The standard and amendments address: - Evaluating a company's identification of, accounting for, and disclosure of, relationships and transactions between the company and its related parties - Identifying and evaluating a company's significant unusual transactions - Obtaining an understanding of a company's financial relationships and transactions with its executive officers, as part of the auditor's risk assessment process